VolvoGroup/dymoval/docs/source/getting_started_index/doe.rst

 Well, such an issue cannot be automatized but there is some theory behind it in the field of *Design of experiments (DoE)*, feel free to google it for more details.
-Due to that *DoE* cannot be automatized, it will not be included in dymoval, at least for now.
+Due to that *DoE* cannot be automatized, it will not be included in *Dymoval*, at least for now.